 Many of the REIT's subsidiaries are organized in foreign jurisdictions and are governed by foreign law.
-The majority of the REIT's assets are currently located outside of Canada.
+Substantially all of the assets of the REIT are currently located outside of Canada.
 As a result, it may be difficult or impossible for investors to effect service within Canada upon the REIT's subsidiaries or their respective directors and officers who are not residents of Canada or to realize against them in Canada upon judgments of courts of Canada predicated upon the civil liability provisions of applicable Canadian provincial securities laws.